Writing Judging Panel

 Sara graduated from Indiana University with degrees in journalism and psychology, and later she earned a master’s degree in creative and life writing at Goldsmiths College, University of London.
 She’s incredibly proud to have co-founded the Undiscovered Voices project with Sara O’Connor in 2006.

-Catherine is a freelance author and editor; she’s written over thirty children’s books and edited at least a thousand!
+Catherine is a freelance author and editor; she’s written over thirty children’s books and edited thousands.
 She’s been a freelancer since 2011, and loves it – not just because she can wear her pyjamas all day if she wants to, but because of the variety of her work in freelancing for many major and independent publishers, agents and writers.
-Previously senior commissioning editor at Orchard Books, Catherine’s commissioned and edited a wide range of highly successful fiction, from Beast Quest and Rainbow Magic to The World of Norm and Gallagher Girls – and she’s worked with top authors including David Almond, Vivian French and Mary Hoffman.
+Previously senior commissioning editor at Orchard Books, Catherine’s acquired and edited a wide range of highly successful fiction, from Beast Quest and Rainbow Magic to The World of Norm and Gallagher Girls – and she’s worked with top authors including David Almond, Vivian French, Mary Hoffman and Malorie Blackman.
 Her authored book series include The Owls of Blossom Wood, The Unicorns of Blossom Wood and Kid Cowboy.
 She’s passionate about helping to ease and demystify the path to publishing for talented writers and is delighted to be involved in Undiscovered Voices.